 Lake Technical College (LTC) is a conversion charter technical center sponsored by the Lake County School Board.
 Its main campus is located in Eustis.
-LTC's mission is to be an integral component of the economic growth and development in our community by offering a variety of high quality career-training opportunities.
-In the school year 2020-21, LTC opened a new HVAC Apprenticeship program and an Introduction of Construction class.
-In addition, a Vet Assisting program opened in January 2021 in the newly built Lake County Animal Shelter.
-All programs are supported by advisory committees who assist in ensuring the programs are industry standard and relevant to the workforce needs in the region.
+LTC's mission is to be an integral component of the economic growth and development in the community by offering a variety of high-quality career training opportunities.
+A Vet Assisting Program opened in January 2021 in the newly built Lake County Animal Shelter.
+In addition, in the school year 2022-23, LTC opened a new Cloud Computing & Virtualization Program.
+All programs are supported by advisory committees who assist in ensuring the programs meet industry standard and are relevant to the workforce needs in the region.
 The career training programs are competency-based and follow the standards set by the state.
 Most of the programs have articulation agreements with the state college system for students who wish to continue their education beyond LTC.
 The majority of the students enrolled at LTC are adults.
 However, secondary students may dually enroll in LTC's career certificate programs simultaneously earning secondary and postsecondary credit.

-In addition to the main campus, the Institute of Public Safety, an extension campus located in Tavares, offers programs in law enforcement, corrections, firefighting, and public safety telecommunications (911 Dispatcher) as well as advanced and specialized courses to meet the needs of our public safety community.
+In addition to the main campus, the Institute of Public Safety, an extension campus located in Tavares, offers programs in law enforcement, corrections, firefighting, and public safety telecommunications (911 Dispatcher) as well as advanced and specialized courses to meet the needs of the public safety community.
 One instructional service center in partnership with Lake Sumter State College is located in Clermont and provides nursing, paramedic and adult education classes to students in the south part of the county.

 The Center for Advanced Manufacturing (CAM) opened in December 2017.
 This 24,000 square foot facility allowed LTC to double the number of student stations available for the welding and fabrication program.
 This project is a partnership with Lake County and local manufacturers.
-The Center is an official

-American Welding Society Accredited Test Facility so students and the local workforce can be tested and qualify for the industry certifications.
-In addition, a CNC Production Specialist program is also being offered in this new facility.
+The Center is an official American Welding Society Accredited Test Facility allowing students and the local workforce to test and qualify for the industry certifications.
+In addition, a CNC Production Specialist Program is also being offered in this facility.
 The CNC program has partnered with NASA and is building parts for lockers that will go into the space station.

 Adult basic education, GED® preparation, applied academics for adult education and adult English for speakers of other languages (ESOL) classes are available on the main campus and in seven off-site locations around the county.
 Through a partnership with the Lake County Library System, many of these courses are offered in tandem with library tutors.
-In addition, through a partnership with Goodwill and Lake Sumter State College, additional GED and ESOL classes are available to the community.
+In addition, through a partnership with Goodwill and Lake Sumter State College, additional GED® and ESOL classes are available to the community.
 LTC and Lake County are partners so that GED® test preparation can be offered to inmates in the Lake County Jail.
 This project, Corrections Connection, is funded in part through a grant from the local United Way.
 GED® prep is also offered online.